 This is when a character learns some important and personal information about themselves or their circumstances from a public source such as a newspaper or News Broadcast.
 It is usually not a pleasant experience for the character, which is why, in Real Life, responsible government agencies try to contact and inform people of very bad news (such as the death of a relative) directly before releasing the news to the press.

-Usually, this'll also shock the subject's friends or relatives who also learn from the news.
-Sometimes, however, they may learn from the news before the subject does, and may try hiding it (whether the news itself, or the broadcast) from said subject, either for good or ill reasons.
+Usually, this will also shock the subject's friends or relatives who also learn from the news.
+Sometimes, however, they may learn from the news before the subject does and may try hiding it (whether the news itself, or the broadcast) from said subject, either for good or ill reasons.

-- In the mini-series on The Atlanta Child Murders, the family of one murder victim discover their child has been murdered when a TV crew turns up to interview them.
-Their reaction is, unsurprisingly: Get Out!
+- In the mini-series on The Atlanta Child Murders, the family of one murder victim discovers their child has been murdered when a TV crew turns up to interview them.
+Their reaction is, unsurprisingly: Get Out!!

 - In Hamilton, Alexander cheats on his wife, Eliza, with a woman named Maria Reynolds.
 After admitting to his three worst political rivals that he cheated on his wife and paid Maria's husband to cover it up he decides that they can't humiliate him by revealing what they know if he reveals it first.
 This stunning logic ends in him publishing "The Reynolds Pamphlet", in which he confesses everything about the affair to the general public.
 He does NOT bother telling Eliza about any of this before publishing it.

 Eliza: You published the letters she wrote you...
 In clearing your name, you have ruined our lives

 - The Dorkly Originals sketch "Vision Wants to Be in the Avengers Movie" has Vision showing up on the set asking when he'll be needed.
 When Iron Man sheepishly tells him that he's not in the movie at all, Vision says the following: